 Well, finally we got around to buying a box of Blue Key pau flour recently.
 Kak’mbang still hasn’t taught me the recipe for her pau filling, but here’s the recipe for the dough.
 I based it off of the recipe written on the Blue Key pau flour box, and added a few twists based on research on how to get fluffier buns.

 For best results, use flours with 8%-10% protein content.
-Here in Malaysia we conveniently have pau flour, but plain wheat flour (superfine if possible) will do just fine in a pinch, mixed with corn or wheat starch to reduce the protein content.
+Here in Malaysia we conveniently have pau flour, but plain wheat flour (superfine if possible) will do just fine in a pinch, mixed with wheat, potato, or corn starch to reduce the protein content.

 Using milk in place of water also results in wonderfully soft and flavorful pau.
 Since I buy UHT milk in 200ml packets, for each batch of this dough I would use 1 packet of milk and add enough water to make 320ml worth of liquid.